 Food for Fines Program

 For more than twenty years, the Library has partnered with the AU community to provide selected food items for those in need, while giving Library users a break on fines.
-This year, we collaborated with the Market, AU's food pantry.
-Located on the lower level of the Letts Hall, the Market is student-operated and a Capital Area Food Bank "Pantry Partner."
+This program typically runs between November and December every year.
+Please check back for details closer to the program time.

 Green Team Initiative